Skip to content

 6. 06Emerging Market Bond Yields

-de-dollarizationBRICSCBDCgold reservesBRICS PaySWIFT alternativesemerging marketsgold accumulation
+de-dollarizationBRICSCBDCgold reservesBRICS PaySWIFT alternativesemerging markets

 It looks as though the US dollar is losing ground with each new BRICS announcement.
 Official data paints a more measured picture.
 The dollar accounted for 56.92 percent of allocated global foreign exchange reserves in the third quarter of 2025, according to the IMF COFER survey.